The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Tours are available of the castle and you can see props and items from the TV series.

-Snowdon Mountain Railway, Llanberis & Llyn Padarn
+Llanberis, the Snowdon Mountain Railway, & Llyn Padarn

 Distance from us: 20 miles